 Note: Make sure you have installed Hauppauge Capture before updating the firmware.
 And if you are powering the Rocket from a PC, plug in BOTH the red and black USB connections to assure adequate power during the firmware update.

 - Click the Download button above (this is the Rocket Windows driver and latest Rocket firmware).
 Save to your PC (do not click Run).

-- Connect your Rocket to your PC using the USB power cable
+- Connect your Rocket to your PC using the RED and BLACK USB connectors

 - Run the downloaded file